 Everglades National Park encompasses 5,569 square kilometers (2150 square miles) of freshwater sloughs, sawgrass prairies, marl-forming wet prairies, mangrove forests and saline tidal areas at the southern end of the Florida Peninsula (Figure 1-1).
 The Park was formally established by Congress in 1934 to preserve the unique ecology of the Everglades.
-The Park was designated by the United Nations as a World Heritage Site in 1979 and was named a Federal Wilderness Area, an International Biosphere Reserve and a Wetland of International Significance.
+The United Nations designated it as a World Heritage Site in 1979 and it is also a Federal Wilderness Area, an International Biosphere Reserve and a Wetland of International Significance.
 Today, Everglades National Park is the second-largest national park in the United States and is one of the nation's 10 most endangered parks (SFWMD, 1992b).